-If you can remember everyone’s behavior is a reflection of them and not you, even when the fall-out directly effects you, then their tone or attitude doesn’t have to send you into a tailspin.
+If you can remember everyone’s behavior is a reflection of them and not you, even when the fall-out directly affects you, then their tone or attitude doesn’t have to send you into a tailspin.
 The benefits of shifting cognitive gears and thinking, “This has absolutely nothing to do with me,” are truly beyond belief.
 Instead of taking things personally, you detach with love from other people’s issues, agendas, and projections.
 You become less defensive, reactive, and easily angered.
 Reframing your thoughts does not come easily or naturally, and takes a bit of practice, so let’s get started.

 Say, for example, someone close to you takes a tone you think is sarcastic, impatient, or condescending.
 Does that press your buttons?
 Does it trigger past memories of someone, perhaps a parent, who took that tone and catalyzed feelings of shame, embarrassment, ineptitude, or unworthiness in you?
 If so, join the club.
 Everyone has had those experiences.
 Of course, that doesn’t make it good, just part of life.
 The question is: How can you deal with it?